petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/managing-users.md

    * Sign in with `kyle@delectablebonsai.com` as the email address and `test` as the password.
    * In the next page to reset password, set the new password as `learn`.

-Create an account for the IT manager.
+## Create an Account for the IT Manager.

 1. Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Users and Organizations_.
 Click _Add User_ (![Add icon](../../images/icon-add.png)).